EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 Now exit and restart `kbox` (press `Ctrl-D` or type `exit` and then retstart `kbox`)

-Inside the new `kbox` shell, list the podman connections, you should see the workstation connection name ending with an asterisk (`*`) to indicate it is the default connection to use:
+Inside the new `kbox` shell, list the podman connections:

 ```bash
 podman system connection list
 ```

+You should see the workstation connection name listed, ending with an asterisk (`*`) to indicate it is the default connection to use.

 Test that you can list containers: